Ivo196/Tauri-react-app/README.md

 This template should help get you started developing with Tauri, React and Typescript in Vite.

-It is necessary to create a folder with the name ¨fileTauri¨.
+It is necessary to create a folder with the name ¨tauriFile¨ into the desktop.

 ## Recommended IDE Setup